Valine—pyruvate transaminase

-Thus, the two substrates of this enzyme are L-valine and pyruvate, whereas its two products are 3-methyl-2-oxobutanoate and L-alanine.
+The two substrates of this enzyme characterised from Escherichia coli are L-valine and pyruvic acid.
+Its products are α-ketoisovaleric acid and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-valine:pyruvate aminotransferase.
 Other names in common use include transaminase C, valine-pyruvate aminotransferase, and alanine-oxoisovalerate aminotransferase.
-This enzyme participates in valine, leucine and isoleucine biosynthesis.
+It participates in valine, leucine and isoleucine biosynthesis.